-- (n) Specific remediation measures to prevent erosion and sedimentation run-off.
+(n) Specific remediation measures to prevent erosion and sedimentation run-off.
 Plans shall include detailed drawings of all control measures used; stabilization measures including vegetation and non-vegetation measures, both temporary and permanent, will be detailed.
-Detailed construction notes and a maintenance schedule shall be included for all control measures in the plan. - (o) Specific details for: the construction of stabilized construction entrance/exits, silt fence or approved alternate, concrete washouts, check dams, rock rings, storm drain protection, and sediment traps/basins; road access points; eliminating or keeping soil, sediment, and debris on streets and public ways at a level acceptable to the Town.
+Detailed construction notes and a maintenance schedule shall be included for all control measures in the plan. (o) Specific details for: the construction of stabilized construction entrance/exits, silt fence or approved alternate, concrete washouts, check dams, rock rings, storm drain protection, and sediment traps/basins; road access points; eliminating or keeping soil, sediment, and debris on streets and public ways at a level acceptable to the Town.
 Soil, sediment, and debris brought onto streets and public ways must be removed by the end of the work day to the satisfaction of the Town.
-Failure to remove the sediment, soil, or debris/litter shall be deemed a violation of this ordinance. - (p) Proposed structures: location and identification of any proposed additional buildings, structures, or development on the site. - (q) A description of on-site measures to be taken to recharge surface water into the groundwater system through runoff reduction practices. - (r) Specific details for construction waste management.
+Failure to remove the sediment, soil, or debris/litter shall be deemed a violation of this ordinance.

+(p) Proposed structures: location and identification of any proposed additional buildings, structures, or development on the site.

+(q) A description of on-site measures to be taken to recharge surface water into the groundwater system through runoff reduction practices.

+(r) Specific details for construction waste management.
 Construction site operators shall control waste, such as discarded building materials, concrete truck washout, petroleum products, and petroleum related products, chemicals, litter, and sanitary waste at the construction site that may cause adverse impacts to water quality.
 When the material is erodible, such as soil or spoils, the site must be treated as a construction site.
-Containment pits for fuel and other fluids kept on site shall have 110% containment. - (6) General design performance criteria for permanent stormwater management: The following performance criteria shall be addressed for permanent stormwater management at all development sites: - (a) Applicable to all sites approved prior to January 1, 2017, September 1, 2024All sites shall achieve minimum standards of design set forth in the Tennessee Construction General Permit (CGP), in particular the standards of 5.5.3.5 and 6.4.1 regarding design storms, drainage areas, and the different standards for discharges into waters with unavailable parameters and exceptional Tennessee waters control the first flush storm event (0.5 inch) as specified in this ordinance or in the approved BMP Manuals and Water Quality Buffer Zone definition.
+Containment pits for fuel and other fluids kept on site shall have 110% containment.

+(6) General design performance criteria for permanent stormwater management: The following performance criteria shall be addressed for permanent stormwater management at all development sites:

+(a) Applicable to all sites approved prior to September 1, 2024All sites shall achieve minimum standards of design set forth in the Tennessee Construction General Permit (CGP), in particular the standards of 5.5.3.5 and 6.4.1 regarding design storms, drainage areas, and the different standards for discharges into waters with unavailable parameters and exceptional Tennessee waters.
 These practices shall seek to utilize impervious areas for stormwater treatment and to infiltrate stormwater runoff from driveways, sidewalks, rooftops, parking lots and landscaped areas to the maximum extent practical to provide treatment for both water quality and quantity.

 Applicable to all sites approved after January 1, 2017.

-Site design standards for all new and redevelopment require, in combination or alone, management measures that are designed, built, and maintained to infiltrate, evapo-transpire, harvest, and/or use, at a minimum, the minimum standards of design set forth in the Tennessee Construction General Permit (CGP), in particular the standards of 5.5.3.5 and 6.4.1 regarding design storms, drainage areas, and the different standards for discharges into waters with unavailable parameters and exceptional Tennessee waters, the first inch of every rainfall event preceded by 72 hours of no measurable precipitation.
-This first inch of rainfall must be 100% managed with no discharge to surface waters.
+Site design standards for all new and redevelopment require, in combination or alone, management measures that are designed, built, and maintained to infiltrate, evapo-transpire, harvest, and/or use, at a minimum, the minimum standards of design set forth in the Tennessee Construction General Permit (CGP), in particular the standards of 5.5.3.5 and 6.4.1 regarding design storms, drainage areas, and the different standards for discharges into waters with unavailable parameters and exceptional Tennessee waters.